Is this for you?

 The right setup

-Getting the right settings in Capture One so it works right.
+Getting the right settings in Capture One right, so it works right.

 Importing images, selecting and a walk-through of the actual tools you need to use - and how to use them.